About INSIDE Objectives Methodological Implementation Team Contact

-Empirical findings show that inclusive schooling can have a positive effect on the educational trajectories both of pupils with special education needs and of their classmates without equivalent special needs.
+Empirical findings show that inclusive learning can have a positive effect on the educational trajectories for both of pupils with special education needs and of their classmates without equivalent special needs.
 That said, there are vastly differing approaches in Germany to establishing suitable conditions and support programs for those pupils with special educational needs in general schools.
 Currently, there exists no conclusive description of the current state of inclusive schooling in Germany.
-Little is known, and even then only on a regional level, about the effects which the different conditions and processes of the structure of inclusive schooling have on pupils’ school careers and their admittance into professional training – this is especially true for the lower secondary tier.
-The requirements for the success of inclusive schooling remain unclear, even though they represent the basis for the development of political strategies and reform measures.
+Little is known, and even then only on a regional level, about the effects which the different conditions and processes of the structure of educational inclusion have on pupils’ school careers and their admittance into professional training – this is especially true for the lower secondary tier.
+The requirements for the success of inclusive learning remain unclear, even though they represent the basis for the development of political strategies and reform measures.

 The project ‘INSIDE – Inclusive Education in Lower Secondary Schools in Germany’

-In answering these questions, particular consideration is paid to the ways in which the UN Convention on the Rights of Persons with Disabilities (CRPD) is conformed to.
+In answering these questions, particular consideration is paid to the different dimensions and conditions of successful implementation of inclusion in secondary schools.
 The project is also accompanied by interested parties from civil society (decision makers, practitioners, and stakeholders).
-The project is intended to create an underlying data basis which is to be made available to the scientific community for further research, and which can also used as the basis for monitoring the CRPD.
+The project is intended to create an underlying data basis which is to be made available to the scientific community for further research.

 Project duration: December 2016 – November 2020